-Distant Worlds is a real-time 4X game, much like Galactic Civilizations.
-Most of the game is in-depth - combat, research, building, ship designs, and other areas.
+Distant Worlds is a pausable, real-time 4X space strategy game.
+The game features a large variety of different systems: combat, research, building, ship designs, and other areas.

-The game is 2D top-down, and uses a mix of sprites and vector/drawn art; and is highly moddable, using .txt and .jpgs for much of the game.
+The game is 2D top-down, and uses a mix of sprites and vector/drawn art.
+It is highly moddable, using .txt and .jpgs for much of the game.

 - Return of the Shakturi (16 Dec 2010) - which added new ship types, redid the tech system and adding more techs, it improved the UI and Fleet system, and added in windowed support along with other minor tweaks.